morrownr/8814au/README.md

 ### All-Points Bulletin

 I need your help.
-We need to find a newer version of the source code for this driver.
-While working on source code for other more recent drivers I have noticed indications that Realtek may still working on this 8814au driver.
-I have not been able to locate a newer version.
+We need to find a newer version of the source code for this driver, if Realtek still supports Linux on this chipset.
+It is unfortunate that Realtek does such a poor job of making the source code for their drivers available but that is the way it is.
+I recommend Mediatek based USB WiFi adapters because Mediatek does a MUCH better job of supporting Linux users.
+However, there are still many of us that have and use adapters based on the rtl8814au chipset so I will try to maintain this driver as long as it is practical to do so.
+What we really need is a new modernized version of this driver as it has become hard to maintain and it is missing many modern features.
+As much as I have searched, I have not been able to locate a newer version.
 This driver is v5.8.5.1 dated 20191029.
-It is getting hard to maintain and does not have many of the features that other, more modern drivers do.
-If we can find a driver for the 8814au that is up to date, we can make better use of our 8814au adapters.
+If we can find a new driver for the 8814au that is up to date, we can make better use of our 8814au adapters.
 A newer driver should have version numbers of 5.12.x, 5.13.x or higher.
 Please search all locations that might have a new version available.
 Ask retailers.
 Please help.

 -----